tonymcaron/meet/README.md

 #### Scenario 3: User can collapse an event to hide details
 -GIVEN the user would like to collapse to see fewer details about an event;
--WHENthe user clicks on the event or a button on the event element;
+-WHEN the user clicks on the event or a button on the event element;
 -THEN it will collapse to hide details.

 ### Feature 3: Specify Number of Events